Second presidency of Donald Trump: FEMA

-Firing of BLS director

-In early August, the Bureau of Labor Statistics (BLS) revised their numbers for May from 125,000 new jobs to 19,000, and their June numbers from 147,000 new jobs to 14,000.
-The BLS frequently revises monthly jobs numbers, but typically not to this extent.
-For the United States, unemployment is still low at 4.2%.
-The BLS estimates that 73,000 new jobs were added in July.

-President Trump fired BLS director Erika McEntarfer.
-On social media, he wrote, "No one can be that wrong?
-We need accurate Jobs Numbers.
-She will be replaced with someone much more competent and qualified.
-Important numbers like this must be fair and accurate, they can't be manipulated for political purposes."

-In the last 10 years, companies have responded slower to the jobs survey and the percentage of companies responding at all has fallen.
-However, the survey gets responses from roughly 200,000 business locations, which can be independent companies or franchise owners.
-Two former commissioners with the BLS, including one appointed by Trump during his first term, made public statements criticizing the firing and supporting Director McEntarfer.
-Associated Press describes the economic data provided by the United States government as having long being regarded as the gold standard of economic measurement.

 Health policy

-Trump and his administration's Make America Healthy Again agenda promoted anti-science and anti-vaccine activism, resulting in a resurgence of whooping cough and measles.
+Trump and his administration's Make America Healthy Again agenda promoted various anti-science and anti-vaccine claims, which led to a resurgence of whooping cough and measles.
+They alleged they were working against Big Pharma.

 On November 14, Trump announced that he would nominate Robert F. Kennedy Jr. for Health and Human Services Secretary.
 This was controversial given Kennedy's repeated endorsement of anti-vaccine conspiracy theories.
 The director of the American Public Health Association, America's largest organization of public health professionals, said, "He is not competent by training, management skills, temperament or trust to have this job."
-In December, Trump revealed he was discussing ending childhood vaccination programs with Kennedy and promoted the scientifically debunked claim of a link between vaccines and autism.

-On February 18, Trump signed an executive order calling for the policy recommendations for reducing the out-of-pocket costs of IVF, or In Vitro Fertilisation.
+On February 18, Trump signed an executive order calling for the policy recommendations for reducing the out-of-pocket costs of In Vitro Fertilisation.
 On February 25, Trump signed an executive order to improve healthcare cost transparency.